Visit the institution website for COVID‑19 updates

-Students will normally be required to have a good honours degree (strong 2:2 or higher) in Chinese Studies, French, German or Spanish or in one of those languages combined with another discipline.
+Applicants will normally be required to have a good honours degree (strong 2:2 or higher) in Chinese Studies, French, German or Spanish, or in one of those languages combined with another discipline.
 All applicants to the course will be interviewed to assess their linguistic ability and discuss their research interests.

 Months of entry

-The MA in Language, Cultures and Translation offers you the chance to develop your linguistic and translation skills to Master's level while providing you with the research methodologies and frameworks necessary to design and complete a dissertation in language-based area studies and translation theory.
+Our MA in Language, Cultures and Translation offers you the chance to develop your linguistic and translation skills to Master's level while providing you with the research methodologies and frameworks necessary to design and complete a dissertation in language-based area studies or translation theory.

 Why Study Language, Cultures and Translation with us?

-The MA in Language, Cultures and Translation at the University of Chester offers you the chance to further develop your linguistic skills, both through the production of academic essays and presentations in the target language and through the analysis and generation of texts in translation.
+This MA offers you the chance to further develop your linguistic skills, both through the production of academic essays and presentations in the target language and through the analysis and generation of texts in translation.
 An independent portfolio of professional engagement will allow you to explore the application of translation in the world of work and provide opportunities for work shadowing.
 Research methodologies are taught in context across the two years and support the design and completion of your chosen dissertation topic.

 During the course, you will be able to explore cultures across the globe and discover how languages and identities develop in areas such as francophone Africa, Latin America, the Caribbean, Europe and Asia.